IF Function

 Purpose

-The Excel IF functions runs a logical test on a given input and returns one value for a TRUE result and another value for a FALSE result.
+The Excel IF function runs a logical test on a given input and returns one value for a TRUE result and another value for a FALSE result.
 The IF function is one of the most widely used functions in Excel, mainly due to it’s simplicity and versatility.
 The first argument, the logical_test, is an expression that should be evaluated as being either TRUE or FALSE.
 The second argument, the value_if_true, is what Excel will return if the logical test is evaluated to be TRUE.
 The third argument, the value_if_false, is what Excel will return if the logical test is evaluated to be FALSE.

 For example, assuming the value in cell A1 is 40, we could use the IF function accordingly: